DanieleCongiusti/Resource-Allocation-Satellite-Communication/notes.md

 Degeneracy:

-&nbsp;	The process should not crash if setting factors and parameters at extreme values
+ 	The process should not crash if setting factors and parameters at extreme values

-&nbsp;

-&nbsp;	Values tested:
+ 	Values tested:

-&nbsp;	- N = 0
+ 	- N = 0

-&nbsp;	- K = 0
+ 	- K = 0

-&nbsp;	- T = 0
+ 	- T = 0

-&nbsp;	- S = \[10^6, 10^7]
+ 	- S = \[10^6, 10^7]

-&nbsp;	These are "absurd values" for each case to see if the the program still works
+ 	These are "absurd values" for each case to see if the the program still works

 \_\_\_\_\_\_\_\_\_\_\_\_

 Continuinty:

-&nbsp;	Results should not vary much if the values for each factor and parameter vary little
+ 	Results should not vary much if the values for each factor and parameter vary little

-&nbsp;

-&nbsp;	Values tested (x30 Tests each) for Throughput:
+ 	Values tested (x30 Tests each) for Throughput:

  	- N = 2, 3, 4, 5, 6